Don’t Fall For It: Tips to Keep You Safe and Steady on Your Feet

 The BERG Balance Scale consists of 14 objective measures to assess static balance in adult populations.
 The BERG scale tests non-vestibular balance and functional mobility through static and dynamic activities of varying difficulty.
 Your ability to complete each objective will be scored and compiled into an overall score.

-3. 4 Stage Balance Test
+3. 4-Stage Balance Test

 The 4 Stage Balance Test is designed to assess static balance in 4 different standing positions.
 Each standing position is progressively more challenging.